Peanut Butter Manhattan: a Skrewball Peanut Butter Whiskey Recipe

 Jump to:

-With a bottle of Skrewball peanut butter whiskey in hand, my peanut butter chocolate ganache drip cake inspired me to make a peanut butter cup cocktail.
-But no matter how I combined Skrewball peanut butter whiskey and chocolate liqueur, I couldn’t re-create the rich and creamy chocolate and peanut butter combination I love.
+With a bottle of Skrewball peanut butter whiskey in hand, I was inspired by my peanut butter chocolate ganache drip cake to make a peanut butter cup cocktail.
+But no matter how I combined the peanut butter whiskey and chocolate liqueur, I couldn’t re-create the rich and creamy chocolate and peanut butter combination I love.

 Update: April 2022: I did make a peanut butter cup cocktail for the 52 weeks of cocktails challenge.
-But this peanut butter manhattan is a better use of your peanut butter whiskey.
+But this peanut butter Manhattan is a better peanut butter whiskey cocktail.

-The classic manhattan recipe is made with two ounces of rye or bourbon whiskey, one ounce of sweet vermouth, and a dash or two of bitters.
+The classic Manhattan cocktail recipe is made with two ounces of rye or bourbon whiskey, one ounce of sweet vermouth, and a dash or two of bitters.
 Stir with ice, and then serve over ice in a lowball glass or neat in a coupe.

 Tip from the wise quacker: The general rule of thumb is that cocktails with citrus juices should be shaken.
 And cocktails with only liquor should be stirred, because shaking makes for a cloudy cocktail.

-The peanut butter manhattan with the classic manhattan ratio was too sweet.
-So next we tried a dry peanut butter manhattan using the same ratio of peanut butter whiskey to dry vermouth.
-Finally, we tried a “perfect manhattan” using one half ounce each of dry and sweet vermouth.
+A Peanut Butter Manhattan with Skrewball whiskey in the classic Manhattan ratio was too sweet.
+So next I tried a dry peanut butter Manhattan using the same ratio of peanut butter whiskey to dry vermouth.
+To be complete, I made a “perfect Manhattan” using one half ounce each of dry and sweet vermouth.

-If this were Goldilocks, the perfect peanut butter manhattan would have been just right.
-But it’s the dry manhattan recipe that brings out the brightest, nutty flavor from the peanut butter whiskey.
+If this were the story of Goldilocks, the perfect peanut butter Manhattan would have been just right.
+But it’s the dry Manhattan recipe that brings out the brightest, nutty flavor from the peanut butter whiskey.

 Garnish ideas

-You can use the standard cocktail cherry garnish for this peanut butter manhattan, or make my peanut butter cookies.
+You can use the standard cocktail cherry garnish for this peanut butter Manhattan, or make everyone’s favorite peanut butter cookies.

 For dessert cocktails and more decadent drinks, mini peanut butter cups will work.
-Or rim your glass with a rim of fine chopped peanuts mixed with sugar.
+Or rim your glass with a rim of finely chopped peanuts mixed with sugar like the almond sugar in this Cherry Bakewell cocktail.

 We like Dolin Vermouth de Chambery.